facebook/create-react-app/packages/react-scripts/template/README.md

 You don’t have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

-Install React Bootstrap and Bootstrap from NPM.
+Install React Bootstrap and Bootstrap from npm.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well:

 ```
 npm install react-bootstrap --save